Codecademy/engineering-competencies/interviews/backend-takehome.md

 ### Data structures and runtime

-Data structures are chosen appropriately for low complexity and low memory allocation
+Data structures are chosen appropriately for low complexity and low memory allocation.

 - 💖 4 - Appropriate data structures; efficient use of conditionals/loops; minimal array scanning; appropriate passing of parameters and return values
 - 👍 3 - Reasonable use of data structures; some opportunity for reduction of costly repeated operations; some inefficiency in usage of parameters and return values